Stage Door: Critical response

-The film received very good reviews and was a moderate success at the box office.
 The reviewer in The Times wrote of January 3, 1938, after the film's London premiere at the Regal on December 31, 1937:

 Hepburn's four movies preceding Stage Door had been commercial failures.
 However, as a result of the positive response to this performance, RKO immediately cast her opposite Cary Grant in the screwball comedy Bringing Up Baby (1938).